 What is seasonal affective disorder (SAD)?

 Most people experience SAD during the winter.
-Less commonly, some people find that they experience SAD in reverse – with depressive symptoms occurring in summer.
+However, some people experience SAD in reverse, with depressive symptoms occurring in summer.

 “For years I suffered from depression.
 It started in the autumn, as the evenings drew in.
 By Christmas, I would be so low that I could barely get out of bed…One year, I felt so bad that I went to bed on Christmas Eve and refused to move.”

 You are more likely to experience SAD if you live in a country where there are significant changes to daylight, temperature and weather between seasons.
 Thus, SAD is more common in Scandinavia, Europe, North America, North Asia, and in southern parts of Australia and South America.
 In northern Europe, it is estimated that about one in ten people experience some symptoms of SAD.

 It is extremely rare to find people with symptoms of SAD living near the equator, where daylight hours are long and bright all year round.